pactus-project/pactus.org/website/_i18n/en/user-guides/send-transactions-gui/index.md

 It's important to note that the [transaction fee]({{ site.baseurl }}/learn/transaction/fee/) will be calculated based on the amount you're sending.

+When sending or receiving a transaction from either exchange or another person that's not you, it is important to  use a memo to ensure the transaction is attributed to the intended recipient.

 ## Sending a Bond Transaction

 To send a [bond transaction]({{ site.baseurl }}/learn/transaction/bond/), click on the "Transaction" menu